 - Guest of Honor.
 Pronounced gee oh aitch or sometimes go.
 These are the featured speakers and guests of the convention.
 We are honoring their contribution to science fiction.
 Or else we think they're cool to party with.
 Preferably both.

 - Science Fiction

 - Ha!
 I'm not going to go there.

 - Uninhibited joy in discovery.
 The sound of delight made after a long anticipated geeky thing has been revealed; or the textual rendering of such a sound.
 Reveling in sensawonda, has if the pent up ecstasy has been squeezed out.
 Often phrased in the past, eg "I squee'd when I heard her new book was announced."
 The phrase "don't harsh the squee", used above, loosely translates to "don't ruin the ineffable experience for other convention members".

 A full glossary is beyond the purview of this document (which is a fancy way of saying that I don't want to do all the typing) and you're likely to encounter other bits of fannish argot throughout the con.
-For larger glossaries, incomplete and possibly contradictory, visit Don Saker's Fanspeak Glossary or the Canadian Science Fiction and Fantasy Fanspeak Glossary among others.
+For larger glossaries, incomplete and possibly contradictory, visit Don Saker's Fanspeak Glossary or the Nippon 2007 (65th Worldcon) Fanspeak Mini-Glossary among others.
 Google is your friend.
 If a word zips by you don't recognize, ask the person using it.
 We're all friendly here, even the Klingons.